How to Reconcile Two Sets of Data in Excel (9 Ways)

 This opens the Compare Side by Side dialog box.

-• Now, from the list, choose the other workbook with which you want to compare the current workbook.
+• Choose the other workbook from the list with which you want to compare the current workbook.

 How to Reconcile Two Data Sets in Excel Using Side by Side View Option

-This opens the two workbooks side by side so we can compare and reconcile the differences between them.
+This opens the two workbooks side by side to compare and reconcile their differences.

 How to Reconcile Two Data Sets in Excel Using Side by Side View Option

-For example, we’ve chosen to highlight the first difference between the two datasets as shown in the image below.
+We’ve highlighted the first difference between the two datasets, as shown in the image below.

 How to Reconcile Two Data Sets in Excel Using Side by Side View Option

-Method-9: Reconcile Two Sets of Data in Same Workbook with New Window Option
+Method 9 – Reconciling Two Sets of Data in the Same Workbook with a New Window Option

 Using New Window Option

-After completing the above step, Excel opens a new instance of the same worksheet as shown in the picture below.
+Excel opens a new instance of the same worksheet, as shown in the picture below.
 In this case, we chose to open the List 2 worksheet in the second instance.

 How to Reconcile Two Data Sets in Excel Using New Window Option